Open Data Strategy 2018-22

 - Collections data

-- Data describing and indexing items in State Library (includes catalogue records and indexes, some data sets include persistent links to digital objects and geotags)
+- Data describing and indexing items our collection (includes catalogue records and indexes, some datasets include persistent links to digital objects and geotags).
+State Library’s Protocols for Aboriginal and Torres Strait Islander Collections will guide the release of any dataset relevant to Aboriginal and Torres Strait Islander people.

 - Service data